glennhenry/cs-notes/docs/deep-learning/15-diffusion/01-diffusion-model/diffusion-model.md

 ### Denoising Diffusion Probabilistic Model (DDPM)

-the type of denoising diffusion model that learns the underlying **probability distribution** of a dataset and generate new samples from that distribution.
+The type of denoising diffusion model that learns the underlying **probability distribution** of a dataset and generate new samples from that distribution.

 The overall process of denoising diffusion model consist of two steps, the forward process that gradually add noise to the image, and the reverse process that tries to reverse the process or remove the noise to generate clean samples.